 I originally used a durable glass palette which I’d clean off with a flat razor blade.
 Unfortunately, the process seemed to take forever.
-This being back in college, I usually left that task until right before my painting class started, and then tried to quietly clean it (and not cut myself) while the professor was demonstrating his painting lesson for the day.
+This being back in college, I usually left that task until right before my painting class started, and then tried to quietly clean it (and not cut myself) while the professor demonstrated his painting lesson for the day.

 But luckily that’s all in the past, and these days cleaning up is a breeze.
 My secret?
-I ditched the palette.
+I ditched the glass palette.

 What I do now is take roll of wax paper, purchased at my local supermarket, and roll out a couple of sheets before painting.